brookshelley/brookshelley.github.com/movies.md

 22. **Deadpool 2**

     As fun as Avengers: Infinity War was boring and meh.
 Full of silly jokes.
-    There were defintitely jokes that were in really poor taste, but pretty much what I expected.
+    There were definitely jokes that were in really poor taste, but pretty much what I expected.

 21. **Avengers: Infinity War**